The inertial Jacquet-Langlands correspondence: The inertial Jacquet--Langlands correspondence.

 for the interior lifts~$\theta_{i, K_i}$.
-Notice, however, that the commutants $Z_{A_i}(K_i)$ needn't be isomorphic.
+Notice, however, that the commutants $Z_{A_i}(K_i)$ need not be isomorphic.
 As in the proof of theorem~\ref{endo-classinvariance}, we write~$K$ for any of~$K_2$ and~$K_1$ and~$T$ for any of~$T_2$ and~$T_1$, using the isomorphism~$\alpha_0$.